BostonFIG Fest, VP of Digital Curation, 2022 – present; Curatorial Director, 2016 – 2019; Curator, 2013 – 2015

 I was the lead developer (backend and frontend) of a web application (“GFY”) to automate processing and analysis of mass spectrometry data.
 I integrated existing data analysis tools into an in-house PHP-based framework; designed and built graphical user interfaces around command-line scripts; refactored and maintained scripts to visualize spectral data on the web; and redesigned GFY’s data browser to reduce load times.

 I wrote and maintained Perl scripts to process genomic data and present it on the SGN websites; integrated existing genomic analysis tools into an in-house Perl-based framework; provided web interfaces for existing command-line genomics software (Primer3, BLAST); and developed the PerlCyc API to Pathway Tools, a Lisp-based software environment for working with model organism databases.
-Additionally, I worked directly with users, responding to requests to collate and export data, submit data to GenBank, and design primers using a custom pipeline built around Primer3.
-I also developed and maintained internal and end-user wikis using MoinMoin.
+I developed and maintained internal and end-user wikis (MoinMoin).
+I worked directly with users, responding to requests to collate and export data, submit data to GenBank, and design primers using a custom pipeline built around Primer3.

 Activities: Sigma Alpha (charter class), Association of Computer Science Undergraduates